goto10hq/Shushu/README.md

 ### Methods

-`DeleteIndex` - delete index
+`DeleteIndex`

+Delete index.

+`IndexDocument(document, merge)`

+Upload or upload+merge and index one document.

+`IndexDocuments(documents, merge)`

-`IndexDocument(document, merge)` - upload or upload+merge and index one document `IndexDocuments(documents, merge)` - upload or upload+merge and index documents (automatically served in chunks divided into 1000)
+Upload or upload+merge and index documents (automatically served in chunks divided into 1000).

 Note:
 - all methods have `async` variants